gkunwar/BuiltWithRuby/README.md

-# BuiltInRuby
+# BuiltWithRuby

 Hello Rubyist,

 I know you all are working on your awesome Ruby projects.
 And many of you are maintaining awesome #Ruby projects.

-#BuiltInRuby is the showcase of all ruby and rails projects.
+#BuiltWithRuby is the showcase of all ruby and rails projects.

 Thank you :)